xavierchen0/xavierchen0/README.md

 </h1>

 # 💫 About Me: <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
-I'm a **Penultimate Student 🎓 [@ Singapore Management University (SMU)](https://www.smu.edu.sg/)** studying a Bachelor of Business Management (BBM) with a major in Quantitative Finance, and enrolling into SMU Masters in Quantitative Finance in 2025.
+I'm a **Senior Student 🎓 [@ Singapore Management University (SMU)](https://www.smu.edu.sg/)** studying a Bachelor of Business Management (BBM) with a major in Quantitative Finance, and enrolling into SMU Masters in Quantitative Finance in 2025.
 I'm a **Tech Enthusiast 💻** passionate about learning and working with new tech.

 ## 🌱 I’m currently learning<br>
 - Machine Learning and Artificial Intelligence 🤖